kanav9063/Secret-share/README.md

         I --> J[CLI Polling]
     end
 ```

+### System Overview
+High-level component architecture showing the interactions between CLI, FastAPI backend, SQLite database, and GitHub OAuth.
+This diagram provides a quick understanding of the system's main components and how they communicate, useful for understanding the overall architecture before diving into specific flows.

 ### Authentication Flow Diagram
 Shows the complete OAuth2 flow from CLI to GitHub and back.
 This diagram illustrates how we achieve seamless browser-based authentication without requiring users to copy/paste tokens, fulfilling the assignment's requirement for frictionless social login.
 The CLI generates a unique token, opens the browser, and polls for the JWT after GitHub authorization completes.